Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Identification of Partially Latent Covariates

-We are now ready to present our main identification result. \begin{thm} Under Assumptions \ref{assu:OneLatent}-\ref{assu:Prob01}, for each observation $i$, the latent covariate, $x_{i2}$ if $d_{i}=1$ or $x_{i1}$ if $d_{i}=2$ , is point identified. \end{thm} Next, we provide a detailed explanation of our identification strategy.
-The starting point of our identification strategy is the reduced form of our model with the measurement error term:
+We are now ready to present our main identification result. \begin{thm} Under Assumptions \ref{assu:OneLatent}-\ref{assu:Prob01}, for each observation $i$, the latent input, $x_{i2}$ if $d_{i}=1$ or $x_{i1}$ if $d_{i}=2$, is point identified. \end{thm} Given that the identification strategy underlying the Theorem \ref{thm:ID} is the key novelty of this paper, we prove Theorem \ref{thm:ID} in the main text below. \begin{proof} The starting point of our identification strategy is the reduced form of our model with the measurement error term:

 where